jpwaves/flat-earth-website-spoof/README.md

 things to modify/change:
 - edit all links to stop going to the actual pages and do links to the local repo files
-- fix all images
+- fix all images by removing the script that tries to load them from a php db
-- figure out a way to stop the image loading from causing the page to take forever to load